MarkM2000/Final-Project-MAP674/README.md

 ### Plotting the clipped points features for Australia
 In this section, I demonstrate how I plot the clipped points features for Australia.

+## Accessing the notebook
+I will have more details on how I completed this project in my notebook.
+To access it, click the assignment folder and it will show it.